Explore this post for helpful Overdrive hints!

-*Don’t forget to remind patrons to log-in to the OverDrive site before searching for their items so that they have access to the full selection of material, including the extra copies of popular items purchased exclusively for our branches!
+*Don’t forget to log-in to the OverDrive site before searching for your items so that you have access to the full selection of material, including the extra copies of popular items purchased exclusively for our branches!

 *The advanced search in OverDrive is the quickest way to get to what you need.
 Just like in the quick search, you can opt to see only titles that are currently available, but you can also select the exact format you need (audiobook vs. eBook, WMA vs. MP3, Adobe EPUB vs. Kindle).
 Getting this out of the way early will make for a less confusing results list, and will help eliminate file errors that occur when the incorrect version of an item is downloaded.

-In most of my interactions with patrons, OverDrive’s help resources inevitably enter the conversation.
-I have directed many people to “My Help,” which is a great way to start out with general instructions for each specific device, but the “OverDrive Help” (located right above it on the help page) also has a wealth of information.
+The “Next Generation Experience” movie is a great way to start out with general information, but the “Overdrive Help” (located right below it on the help page) has instructions tailored to each individual device.
 It is likely the question you are trying to field has been asked before, and you can search for it in the most popular articles or recent searches.
 One thing that I was very excited to discover was the selection of instructional videos for a number of devices.
 The “Videos” link in the menu bar to the left from within “OverDrive Help” provides individual videos with instructions on how to accomplish a variety of tasks on each of these devices:

 iPhone, iPad, iPod Touch